-The spokes with 1 thicker end was called “Dickend” (one thick end) speiche, the one with 2 thicker ends was called “Doppeldickend” (double thick end).
+The spokes with a 1 inch thicker end was called “Dickend” (one thick end) speiche, the one with 2 thicker ends was called “Doppeldickend” (double thick end).
 Rolf Gehrke

 This shows a NOS /3 long spoke with the plain head.
 I presume that it was from a different manufacturer.

 The brass bushing on the left is a stock item on the /2 BMW.
 The early ones were just plain brass and the later ones were cadmium plated.
 The bushing on the right was removed from a BMW hub.
 It is slightly larger and has the cutout so that it can slide onto a spoke.
 I can’t remember the story.

 The shoulders fit into the notches in the bushings.